They’ll like us when we win

 Is Israel ready to win?

 During the last 11 months, Israel’s feared military force has failed to destroy Hamas.
 According to Knesset Member Amit Halevi, the IDF has failed to destroy even a single Hamas brigade.
-Israeli media recently reported that Hamas is rebuilding and has added over 3,000 new soldiers to its ranks, though these new recruits are hardly a replacement for the some 20,000 trained Hamas terrorists who have been killed or the thousands who were captured or critically injured, leaving less than half to hold onto control by killing Gaza's citizens who attempt to access the free food and supplies that Hamas commandeers and sells with a profit of hundreds of millions of dollars.
+Israeli media recently reported that Hamas is rebuilding and has added over 3,000 new soldiers to its ranks, though these new recruits are hardly a replacement for the approximate 20,000 trained Hamas terrorists who have been killed or the thousands who were captured or critically injured, leaving less than half to hold onto control by killing Gaza's citizens who attempt to access the free food and supplies that Hamas commandeers and sells with a profit of hundreds of millions of dollars.

 Since Israel stopped winning, it has been the target of the UN, world governments, and international media.
 It is boycotted, vilified, and prosecuted.